-Perspective | My tween daughter must abide by a dress code, but our governor won’t mandate school masks to save her life
+Perspective | My tween can’t wear a crop top to school, but our state won’t mandate masks to protect her health

 Masks and tank tops

 On the first day of school this year, I sent that same daughter with an extra set of clothing, just in case.
-She was wearing a black tank top, loose olive green shorts that ended mid-thigh, a jacket…and, against the wishes of our governor, a mask.
+She was wearing a black tank top, loose olive green shorts that ended mid-thigh, a jacket and, against the wishes of our governor, a mask.

 In other words, she may be in violation of two dress codes.
 That’s because our school district is defying our governor’s ban on masks, but the school is still telling my daughter what to wear.

-Here in Alachua County, Florida, the children are now required to wear masks for the first eight weeks of school, in direct defiance of our governor’s order.
+Here in Alachua County, Fla., the children are now required to wear masks for the first eight weeks of school, in direct defiance of our governor’s order.
 The state has retaliated by revoking our funding, withholding financial resources and suspending pay for many school officials.
 The county knew this could happen, and they did it anyway to protect our children’s health.

-To offset us and other districts trying to protect their students from Covid, Governor Ron DeSantis arranged for a state scholarship that was created to protect children from bullies, called The HOPE Scholarship, to cover families who wish to keep their children’s faces bare in the face of the deadliest pandemic in more than a century.
+To offset us and other districts trying to protect their students from the coronavirus, Gov. Ron DeSantis arranged for a state scholarship that was created to protect children from bullies, called The HOPE Scholarship, to cover families who wish to keep their children’s faces bare in the face of the deadliest pandemic in more than a century.
 If these families want to be bussed to schools that will allow viral loads to flow free and not require — or allow — masks, they need to fill out the form marking “HARASSMENT” as the reason they are forced to leave their school.

 So here’s where we are: Florida can’t mandate public health initiatives, but they can punish my twin daughters for wearing clothing in which they’re comfortable.
 They can refuse to mandate masks, but mandate archaic dress codes.